Chemorei/Chemorei/README.md

 - [Guide on registration of VTABU system in the Kenya National Library Service](https://www.canva.com/design/DAGGfkPqZRI/N9fPRzQpXw8en2xWLLDIeg/edit)
 - [Guide on how to access resources upon registration](https://www.canva.com/design/DAGGgRXd71A/AMRvzcXcd0zuP6Z23EQKiw/edit)

+### 📬 Let's Connect!

+Feel free to reach out if you want to chat about legal tech, privacy, or any exciting project you're working on.
+I'm always open to new ideas and collaborations!

 ---